• About

 But I do specifically want to emphasize the benefits of taking your kids to other countries.

-Yes, it requires more logistics to travel to Europe with kids.
+Yes, it requires more logistics to travel to Europe (or elsewhere!) with kids.
 But trips like that, where your kids are exposed to so many new and exciting things, will create SO many incredible memories.

 Take it from someone who traveled internationally for the first time with my parents at age 10.
 I am constantly reminiscing with my family about how special it was to navigate European countries together, try local cuisine, explore neighborhoods, and meet people!
 Everyday was full of surprises.
 We had SO much fun.
 And it was truly eye-opening to be a kid in a different country.
 I feel so grateful for my travel experience at an early age.
 I made new friends (and even long distance penpals!), spent quality time with the whole family, and gained life skills and a broader perspective.